PhotonicsTUL/PLaSK/doc/tutorial1.rst

       <connect in="therm.inHeat" out="electr.outHeat"/>
     </connects>

-Receiver specification is always *solver_name.inReceivedQuantity*, where *solver_name* is the name we have given the solver in the ``<solvers>`` section.
+Receiver specification is always *solver_name.inReceivedQuantity*, where *solver_name* is the name we have given the solver in the :xml:tag:`<solvers>` section.
 Similarly providers are named `solver_name.outProvidedQuantity`.
 Receivers and providers always have names prefixed in and out in order to easily distinguish them.
 The complete list of the providers and receives available in each solver is presented in chapter :ref:`sec-Solvers`.

 After you have specified the above connections, bi-directional data exchange between the solvers will be done automatically and you need not worry about it during your calculations.
 If you want, you may connect a single provider with multiple receivers, however, not the opposite.
 Also, PLaSK will report an error if you try to connect providers and receivers of the incompatible type (e.g. ``inTemperature`` and ``outHeatDensity``).